HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 Once can also introduce explicit control of the parallelism.
 This can be achieved by incorporating the clauses: `gang`, `worker` and `vector`.

-`todo: how to add colors in the bash code`

 ```bash
           **OpenACC without data locality**            |              **OpenACC with data locality**